ng-Classic/ng-classic/aio/content/guide/animations.md

 <code-example header="src/app/open-close.component.ts" path="animations/src/app/open-close.component.ts" region="component"></code-example>

 When you've defined an animation trigger for a component, attach it to an element in that component's template by wrapping the trigger name in brackets and preceding it with an `@` symbol.
-Then, you can bind the trigger to a template expression using standard Angular Classicproperty binding syntax as shown below, where `triggerName` is the name of the trigger, and `expression` evaluates to a defined animation state.
+Then, you can bind the trigger to a template expression using standard Angular Classic property binding syntax as shown below, where `triggerName` is the name of the trigger, and `expression` evaluates to a defined animation state.

 <code-example format="typescript" language="typescript">